Skip to content

 Is there a benefit to raising my credit limit?

-By increasing your limit, you can improve your utilisation ratio, which can improve your credit score.
-Your credit utilisation ratio is the percentage of credit you’ve spent against your overall available credit limit – you should aim to use only 25% of the credit available to you, where possible.
+One potential benefit of an increased credit limit is that it can improve your utilisation ratio, which in turn can improve your credit score.
+Your credit utilisation ratio is the percentage of credit you’ve spent against your overall available credit limit.
+For example, if you have a credit limit of £4,000 and you’ve only spent £1,000, you have a utilisation ratio of 25%.

 If you don’t think you’ll be responsible with your new credit, it’s best not to increase your limit.